jaredhanson/passport-openidconnect/README.md

 sequence of redirects and back-channel HTTP requests to the OP.

 The `verify` function is responsible for determining the user to which the account at the OP belongs.
-In cases where the account is signing in for the first time, a user account is typically created automatically.
+In cases where the account is logging in for the first time, a user account is typically created automatically.
 Because the `verify` function is supplied by the application, the app is free to use any database of its choosing.
 The example below illustrates usage of a SQL